YouStock/go-aura/p2p/simulations/README.md

 # devp2p Simulations

-The `p2p/simulations` package implements a simulation framework which supports creating a collection of devp2p nodes, connecting them together to form a simulation network, performing simulation actions in that network and then extracting useful information.
+The `p2p/simulations` package implements a simulation framework which supports creating a collection of devp2p nodes, connecting them toauraer to form a simulation network, performing simulation actions in that network and then extracting useful information.